kylemath/digitalClock/videoTutorials/youtubeCopy.md

 ## Part 1: 3D Printing & Design

-### Full Version (10min)
+### Full Version

 **Title:**
-How to 3D Print a Smart Digital Clock - Part 1: Design & Slicing | ESP32 Home Assistant Clock
+Build a Smart LED Clock - Part 1: 3D Printing & Design | ESP32 Home Assistant Clock

 **Description:**
-🕒 Build your own modern LED digital clock that connects to Home Assistant!
-In this first part of our four-part series, we'll cover the 3D printing process and design modifications.
+🖨️ Welcome to Part 1 of our four-part series on building a modern LED digital clock!
+In this episode, we'll cover everything you need to know about printing and customizing your clock design.

 ⏱️ Timeline:
 0:00 - Introduction & Overview